Trauma Therapy in Sacramento: ACT-Led Online & In-Person Care in Folsom, Roseville, Elk Grove & Davis

 Rancho Cordova, Gold River, and neighborhoods along the American River Parkway.

-At a Glance — Online Trauma Therapy in Sacramento Metro (Folsom-based)
+At a Glance: Trauma Therapy in Sacramento Metro

-I provide ACT-led, trauma-informed therapy for adults across the greater Sacramento region.
-We’ll reduce hypervigilance and avoidance, rebuild regulation, and take values-aligned steps that fit real life in a capital-region rhythm.
+I provide ACT-led, trauma-informed therapy for adults throughout the greater Sacramento region.
+Together we’ll reduce hypervigilance and avoidance, rebuild emotional regulation, and take values-aligned steps that fit real life in a capital-region rhythm.
 Care is private, insurance-free (self-pay), and paced to your nervous system.

 Quick Facts

-• Context-specific needs: Wildfire/smoke seasons, public safety & government roles, commute and caregiver stress
+Context-specific needs: Wildfire and smoke stress, public safety & government roles, commute and caregiver stress

 Licensed & Available Where You Are

 Licensed in California (PSY36022) and Virginia (0810007130).
 HIPAA-secure telehealth.
 Private pay (insurance-free) for full confidentiality.
-Serving the Sacramento Metro and neighboring cities listed above.
+Serving the Sacramento Metro and neighboring cities listed above, with limited in-person sessions in Folsom (by appointment).

 How I Work (ACT‑Led, Evidence‑Based)

-In Sacramento, many of my clients balance demanding careers in state government, healthcare, and tech.
-ACT helps reduce stress while staying aligned with values in a fast-paced environment.
+In the Sacramento Metro area, many clients balance demanding roles in state government, healthcare, and tech.
+ACT helps reduce avoidance and stress while staying aligned with values—even in a fast-paced environment.

-Especially helpful for veterans and first-responders in the Sacramento region, CPT targets stuck trauma beliefs around safety, trust, and control.
+Especially effective for veterans and first responders in the Sacramento region, CPT targets stuck trauma beliefs around safety, trust, and control.

-Used carefully with clients who want to reduce avoidance tied to specific local triggers (e.g., certain neighborhoods, situations).
+Used gently and only with consent, PE helps reduce avoidance tied to specific local triggers (e.g., certain neighborhoods, routes, or reminders of past events).

 What to Expect in Therapy